Georgia State vs. Ball State Camellia Bowl NCAA Football Odds, Plays and Insights | December 25, 2021

 Ball State Stats and Trends

-- Ball State is 3-2 against the spread and 5-1 overall in games when it puts up more than 27.7 points.
+- Ball State is 3-2 against the spread and 5-1 overall when the team puts up more than 27.7 points.

-- When Ball State totals over 405.8 yards, the team is 1-1 against the spread and 2-0 overall.
+- Ball State is 1-1 against the spread and 2-0 overall when the team amasses more than 405.8 yards.

-- This season the Cardinals have 10 turnovers, nine fewer than the Panthers have takeaways (19).
+- The Cardinals have turned the ball over 10 times, nine fewer times than the Panthers have forced turnovers (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.